Warm or Cold Salad with Artichoke Hearts,Red Pepper, Capers, and Basil

 This Warm or Cold Salad with Artichoke Hearts, Roasted Red Pepper, Capers, and Basil Dressing is a perfect party dish for artichoke fans!
-This recipe is low-carb, gluten-free, vegan, Paleo, Whole 30, dairy-free, and South Beach Diet Phase One!
-Use the Diet-Type Index to find more recipes like this one.
+Artichokes do have some carbs, but they are high in fiber so the net carbs are low!
+Use Artichoke Recipes to find more recipes like this one.

 Trudy credits The Barefoot Contessa as the original source for this warm or cold salad with artichoke hearts, and this does seem like something Ina Garten might serve on her own deck in the Hamptons.
 You can make this ahead and chill, or it can sit for hours at room temperature, which makes it perfect for summer entertaining, but I can also imagine this salad served warm on a buffet at a holiday party.